arielf/learning-to-learn/README.md

   - Which initial input features are fed into the network
   - Model complexity or capacity to learn:
-    - Number of hidden layers in the network
+    - Number of hidden-layers in the network
-    - Number of nodes in each hidden layer
+    - Number of nodes in each hidden-layer
   - Choice of activation function (ReLU, tanh, sigmoid, linear)
   - Learning rate
   - Regularization type (L1, L2) and rate